DomFord/domford.net/content/posts/2026-02-20-exorcising-web-browser.md

 *A fresh window in my Firefox Nightly.*</div>

+I also like Firefox’s approach to AI integration.
+Rather than forcing it into everything, AI features are clearly marked and described, with both granular and sweeping options to enable or block them.
+Features can be set to `Available`, `Enabled` or `Blocked`. `Blocked` is pretty clear, but even after reading the description I’m not *entirely* sure what the difference between `Available` and `Blocked` is.
+Still, I like this approach.

+<div class="centered">{{ display_image(path="static/images/firefox-ai.png", width=1000, op="fit_width") }}</div>

 There are [a](https://www.zdnet.com/home-and-office/work-life/i-speed-tested-11-browsers-and-the-fastest-might-surprise-you/) [thousand](https://www.browserating.com/) [browser](https://www.cloudwards.net/fastest-browser/) [performance](https://www.tech2geek.net/fastest-web-browser-in-2025-speed-test-results-comparison/) [comparisons](https://www.pcworld.com/article/2390201/browser-speed-2024-this-is-how-fast-chrome-firefox-edge-co.html) you can find.
 I would say that selecting your browser based on how many milliseconds faster it can load a page is silly.
 The reality is that all modern browsers perform comparably well.
 But it can also depend on a lot of things: your machine, your extensions, how the webpage was developed, and so on.
 If one seems to be performing noticeably bad for you, by all means try another.
 I regularly use other browsers and see no real difference.

 The choice for me is then mostly down to ethics and privacy.
 For me, that rules out Chromium-based browsers.
 There are other Firefox-based browsers – like [LibreWolf](https://librewolf.net/), [Zen Browser](https://zen-browser.app/), [WaterFox](https://www.waterfox.com/) and [Floorp](https://floorp.app/) – but honestly I’ve been satisfied enough with Firefox that I haven’t tried them enough to properly test them, and haven’t felt the need to.
 By all means check them out, however.